 The special allowance for major sickness expenses will also be entitled to the special allowance for the 2012, 2013, 2014, 2015, 2016, 2017 and 2018 income years, provided that the conditions for the special allowance are met.

 Gradual tapering of the deduction amount for 2013

 From the 2013 income year onwards, the special allowance for major sickness expenses is given at the rate of 67percent of deductible expenses.
 This reduction is performed automatically through the assessment system.
-This means that in the tax return you can enter 100 percent of your deductible expenses under item 3.5.4.
+This means that you can enter 100 percent of your deductible expenses in your tax return.

 This also applies to the 2018 income year.

 Ola claims the special allowance for sickness expenses amounting to NOK 100,000 in 2018.
 The tax office approves the special allowance for NOK 100,000, but because of the gradual tapering rule concerning the special allowance with effect from the 2013 income year, Ola only receives a special allowance of NOK 67,000.

 As before, you must meet the following main conditions:

 - You or someone you provide for, must have a permanent sickness or debility

 - the expenses must be attributable to the sickness/debility, and

 - the sickness expenses must amount to at least NOK 9,180.